xyflow/xyflow/.changeset/pink-toes-care.md

 '@xyflow/react': patch
 ---

-fix: improve TSDoc comments for `ViewportHelperFunctions` and `NodeToolbarProps`
+Improve TSDoc comments for `ViewportHelperFunctions` and `NodeToolbarProps`